mkarner07/mkarner07.github.io/_posts/2024/2024-03-17-5-Proven-Ways-to-Unlocking-Wealth-and-Wisdom.md

 ---

 In the past few years, I’ve been reading a lot of books on the topics of happiness and wealth.
-One book that is often seen on “best book lists” on those topics is *The Almanack of Naval Ravikant*.
+One book that is often seen on "best book lists" on those topics is *The Almanack of Naval Ravikant*.

 Essentially it is a collection of tweetstorms, interviews, and articles from, with, and about the entrepreneur Naval Ravikant.
 His lessons aren’t for everyone - they are discussed controversially.
 Some love him, others hate him.